Ila-bura/C-est-la-V/README.md

 ### Site Goal

 To build an online platform where vegan food lovers can share their favourite recipes and find inspiration and support from fellow vegans.
-By displaying the recipes in the database, vegans and aspiring vegans alike will be able to easily browse through the various recipe cards and find something they might want to try.
+Vegans and aspiring vegans alike will be able to easily browse through the various recipe cards and find something they might want to try.

 ### Audience